 Kafka

-In Kafka, all message routing is handled by a producer.
+In Kafka, all message routing is handled by the producer.
 A Kafka setup can consist of multiple queues, organized into multiple topics and partitions.
 The producer is solely responsible for determining which queue its data should be added to.
-This has the advantage of the Kafka cluster itself not having to do a lot of work, which is part of Kafka’s design that allows it to handle such high [throughput].
+This has the advantage of the Kafka cluster itself not having to do a lot of work, which is part of Kafka’s design that allows it to handle such high throughput.

 kafka message routing